OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 Step 3: Implement the Self-Correction Loop

-What: Feed the tool_code_output back to Claude as part of the conversation history, allowing it to analyze the results and decide on its next action, potentially generating more code or a final answer.
+What: Now, you feed that tool_code_output right back to Claude as part of the conversation history.
+This is how it analyzes the results and decides what to do next – maybe generate more code, or finally, a final answer.

-How: Append the tool output to the messages array, wrapped in the <tool_code_output> tag, and call the API again.
-Continue this loop until Claude provides a <final_answer>.
+How: Append the tool output to your messages array, properly wrapped in the <tool_code_output> tag.
+Then, call the API again.
+Keep this loop going until Claude gives you a <final_answer>.
+Set a max_iterations to prevent endless loops—I've seen agents get stuck more times than I care to admit.

 # Python